-Challenge number Detail of challenge 1 To ensure the teaching and learning of phonics is consistent across the school and the children are reading books which are matched with their phonic knowledge and ability and standard in phonics remain high.
-2 To ensure the emotional needs of children are identified and supported to ensure they are able to access the curriculum.
+Challenge number Detail of challenge 1 To ensure all children are able to understand a wide range of emotions and enable them to be able to articulate how they are feeling.
+2 To ensure the emotional needs of children are identified and children are supported to ensure they are able to access the curriculum and be able to self-regulate.
 3 To ensure attendance of all children is at or above the national average.
 4 To close the academic gap between children in all groups across the school.
 5 To ensure that all children have equal opportunities inside and outside of the classroom and access to enrichment activities beyond the classroom.
-6 To encourage the engagement of parents so that they ae able to acquire skills to support their children at home and encourage their attendance at school.
+6 To encourage the engagement of parents so that they are able to acquire skills to support their children at home and encourage their attendance at school.